nebulaeonline/microauthd/README.md

 ~~Things are a bit in flux at the moment.
 Some things are broken.~~ Token introspection and token revocation should be solid again.

+We are going to be implementing TOTP-based login in the next day or so, so the repo might be in flux for a bit.
+0.7.1.4 is a stable release for testing purposes.

+Remember please that the database schema is still in flux, and we do not provide migrations yet, so you will need to drop the database and re-run the OOBE wizard.
+When we go stable, we will begin providing db migrations.

 2025-06-17

 CRUD operations are now implemented for our 5 main data types: users, roles, permissions, clients, and scopes.
 The API is now consistent across all endpoints, with uniform response structures and error handling.
 The `mad` CLI tool has also been significantly improved to support these operations.